XelaRonnoc/graphicalMineSweeper/README.md

 # graphicalMineSweeper
-my take on the classic minesweeper game built in java using jframe and jpanel.
-Still currently a work in progress however the core gamplay loop (minus ability to flag potential mines) is complete.
+A fully GUI minesweeper game built in java using jframe and jpanel.
+Implementing menus allowing players to select their difficulty (Easy, medium, or Hard) each progressively increasing the map size and bomb count.
+The end menu allows players to re-try a new game at the same difficulty, select a new difficulty or exit the application.
+The gameplay loop is that of the classic minesweeper game with players clearing cells by left clicking them.
+These cells cascade if no bombs are nearby.
+Once a cell is revealed it will display how many mines exist adjacent to the cell.
+Players can right click to flag a square to mark it as containing a mine. if a player left clicks on a mined cell the game is over and all mine locations are revealed.
+If a player successfully clears all cells then they win the game.
+Upon game over win or loss the game's result (win or loss, the games difficulty and the remaining unrevealed safe cells are saved into a saveFile.

   TO DO:
-  - Add tests for logic imporvements pulled from consoleMineSweeper
-  - Improve graphics (do early so that can be displayed on Portfolio)
+  - Improve graphics
-  - Make a start menu and game over menu
-  - In menu allow for player to select difficulty affecting map size and number of mines
-  - Add the ability to flag suspected mines
   - Add save functionality for high scores
+  - add limited flag count and display for this